spezold/mvloader/readme.md

-moving to the right of the patient (rather than to their left like in `src_system`, which is "LPS"), and its indices along axis 1 should increase when moving to the patient's front (rather than their back), the origin must now lie at the greatest voxel index along these two axes, which is index 9 (recall that the voxel data shape is `(10, 10, 10)`):
+moving to the right of the patient (rather than to their left like in `src_system`, which is "LPS"), and its indices along axis 1 should increase when moving to the patient's front (rather than their back), while the origin should still mark the same voxel (the one with value 0), the origin must now lie at the greatest voxel index along these two axes, which is index 9 (recall that the voxel data shape is `(10, 10, 10)`):
 ```python